d0n601/PwnCity/README.md

 2. Now login as the Super!
 3. Create new BProject *PwnAgent*, and get a shell on the build agents.
 4. Run Mimikatz to dump login creds and get `bruno`'s password.
-5. Setup a tunnel and RDP into `bruno`...
+5. Run `powershell/lateral_movement/invoke_smbexec` to get beacon on Bruno-PC via NTML hash.
-6. Loot Machine.
+6. Loot Bruno's PC, steal his Chrome credentials.

 ### ToDo

-4. Put secrets on Bruno's PC.
-  * SSH keys to source code repositories.
-  * Passwords stored in Google Chrome.
+1. Deploy with Terraform.
+2. Install things with Ansible.
-5. Work on method to establish persistence...my repo sux
+4. Work on method to establish persistence...my repo sux
-6. Build into Terraform/Ansible.
+5. Build into Terraform/Ansible.